 Its product is solid in terms of performance, but doesn’t allow torrenting due to the amount of illegal file sharing that occurs via torrenting clients.

-It also logs some information, and there aren’t as many features as you might be used to with other VPN companies, such as the ones listed in our best VPN buyers guide.
+It also logs some information, and there aren’t as many features as you might be used to with the best VPN companies.

 All of Flow VPN’s subscription options are accompanied by a free trial, so you can take the platform for a spin before making a final decision on whether you want to purchase it.
 The trial typically lasts for three days if you’re installing on Windows, seven days for mobile devices, and if you’re using PayPal or Stripe, you’re getting five days.
 The subscription options include: monthly at $5.99/month, quarterly at $4.99/month, and annual plan at $3.99/month.
 Do note that the free trial doesn’t seem to be included in the monthly subscription.